 CNA Programs in Texas with Course Descriptions

 Students interested in becoming certified nurse assistants (CNA) in Texas have several academic options throughout the state.
-Both El Paso Community College and Laredo Community College offer students nursing assistance programs.
+Many of these options are available through community colleges.
+Most CNA studies are found at the certificate level.

 El Paso Community College's CNA Program